 Photo courtesy State of Mississippi

-A copy of the Executive Orders can be found here.
+A copy of executive order 1549 can be found here.